RosCollective/roscollective.github.io/README.md

 This site serves as a canonical index to public work, linking to active repositories (live structures and lexicons), archived artifacts (DOI-citable records), and longer-form writing (context and extension).

-All materials are organized in reverse chronological order by archival publication (DOI issuance).
+All materials are organized in reverse chronological order by initial archival publication (DOI issuance).
 <br clear="left">
 ## How to navigate this work